 - Parents Guide.
 This contains information for parents to use to help their students perform well.
 It includes a summary of expectations for student performance, suggestions for study helps and checklists to use in determining whether the student is completing all the work on time.

-- Lecture Schedule lists the weblectures for each week.
+- Lectures lists the weblectures for each week.
 These will also be linked from the Moodle Class site.

 - Labs lists the available lab exercises.
 The appropriate chapter and lab deadlines will be available from the Moodle site.